 Michelle: Thank you, Anne.

-If this podcast and all of our educational materials, including the free BTR Facebook group and including the podcast and the transcriptions that are available on the website, are helpful to you and you find yourself sharing them in order to educate women all over the world about abuse, please make a recurring monthly donation to continue to support this podcast.
-If you haven’t already please rate this podcast on iTunes.
+If this podcast and all of our educational materials are helpful to you and you find yourself sharing them in order to educate women all over the world about abuse, please make a recurring monthly donation to continue to support this podcast.
+If you haven’t already, please rate this podcast on iTunes.
 Every single one of your ratings increases our visibility inside of search engines and helps isolated women find us.
 Until next week, stay safe out there.